HDMS Hauch: Marine surveys

 Between 1880 and 1896 Hauch served as a fisheries inspection vessel for the Kattegat and Danish Straits, typically from March through November.
 The zoologist C.G.
 Johannes Petersen participated in many of the cruises, in particular in the years 1883-1886.
 This resulted in a report on the scientific results of the investigations, often seen as the first major contribution to the research field marine benthic ecology, as C.G.
 Johannes Petersen realised that there were pronounced patterns in the distribution of the different species.
 Certain species seemed to always occur together, which led him as the first to define the concept of a benthic community.

 Hauch was decommissioned in 1900.
 The engine was removed and reused in refitting the steam ferry Sallingsund into a fisheries research vessel.
 The hull of Hauch was sold for scrap in 1901 for 2,100 kroner.

+In 1889, at the age of 14, the later Nobel-laureate August Krogh served as a voluntary 'marine intern' on Hauch.